mike-lischke/stringtemplate4ts/ReadMe.md

 // Tell ST4TS to use it.
 useFileSystem(fs);

-// Create a root folder called /templates, which will receive templates files needed when ST4TS has to import them. fs.mkdirSync("/templates", { recursive: true });
+// Create a root folder for your templates and copy them from the physical disk into that. fs.mkdirSync("/templates", { recursive: true });

 // Copy here all the files from the physical file system to the virtual one.